Erbology

 11 delicious low FODMAP vegan recipes

 If you suffer from IBS or other gut issues, finding foods which don’t aggravate unwanted symptoms like gas and bloating can be a struggle.
 The low FODMAP diet was designed to help you identify which foods to eat and which to avoid so you can stay comfortable.
-In this article, we’ll explain a bit about the diet before getting into some of our favorite low FODMAP vegan recipes.
+In this article, we’ll explain a bit about the diet before getting into some of our favourite low FODMAP vegan recipes.

 What is the low FODMAP diet?